Sumitra Devi (actress): Career

 Though Meri Bahen was supposed to be the debut film of Sumitra Devi, she finally made her debut with Apurba Mitra's Bengali film Sandhi (1944), which became a huge hit at the box office.
 There are different speculations regarding how she attained her role in Sandhi (1944).
 Anandalok wrote that she was stalled on her way to the shooting floor of Meri Bahen, by Apurba Mitra who offered her to act in his directorial venture.
 Cineplot claimed that it was actually Sumitra Devi herself who proposed Debaki Bose to act in his film and it was Bose who finally cast her in his nephew Apurba Mitra's directorial venture.
 According to the source, Bose wanted to enquire whether she had her father's consent to step into filmdom.
 She confessed that she did not have and her father was too conservative to provide his consent to this.
 As Bose was keen to cast her, he requested B. N. Sircar to persuade her father, Murali Chattopadhyay to give his consent.
 As B. N. Sircar was the son of Sir M. N. Sirkar, an eminent advocate and a close friend to Murali Chattopadhyay, he finally yielded to Sircar's imploration and reluctantly gave his consent.
-After the film had been released, she was applauded for her unlaboured acting skill as well as credited as having an "outstanding luminous screen presence".
+After the film released, she was applauded for her unlaboured acting skill as well as credited as having an "outstanding luminous screen presence".
+The film revolves around the oscillating relationship between a father and his son as the latter marries Rekha instead of marrying a girl whom his father chose for him.
+She portrays Rekha who takes initiative in the reunion of the father-son duo.
 The film won her the Bengal Film Journalists' Association - Best Actress Award in 1945.
 Meri Bahen (1944) achieved remarkable success upon release.
 It became the fourth highest-grossing film of the year.
 She, then appeared in Soumyen Mukhopadhyay's Hindi film Vasiyatnama (1945) which was originally an adaptation of veteran Bengali author Bamkim Chandra Chattopadhyay's famous novel Krishnakanter Will.
 In this film, she played the character of a beautiful widow who seduces the male protagonist, elopes with him and ultimately gets killed by him.
 She earned rave reviews for her enticing as well as doleful performance in the film.
 Filmstaan wrote, "She had that melancholia which she manipulated together with her beauty to vitalize the character of Rohini."
 Her next big turn was Satish Dasgupta and Digambar Chattopadhay's directorial venture Pather Dabi (1947) which was an adaptation of the renowned Bengali author Sarat Chandra Chattopadhyay's novel of the same name and also starred Debi Mukherjee in lead.
+She played Bharati.
 The film was a massive success at box office as its content dealt with the various aspects of contemporary Indian freedom movement.
 She attained positive review from critics for her performance in the film.
 She was again paired with Mukherjee in Sushil Majumdar's Abhijog (1947), which became another huge success at box office.
 Her next turn was Hemchandra Chandra's bilingual venture Oonch Neech (1948) whose Bengali version was released under the title Pratibad.
 The film achieved an enormous commercial success on both the national and regional front.
 She appeared in Niren Lahiri's bilingual film Vijay Yatra (1948) whose Bengali version was released under the title Joyjatra.
 Her next big turn was Satish Dasgupta's Devi Chowdhurani (1949) which was an adaptation of the renowned Bengali author Bankim Chandra Chattopadhyay's classic novel of the same name.
 She delineated the character of a Prafulla who is abandoned by her clink, gets kidnapped by some ruffians but manages to escape and hides herself in a lone forest where she meets a person who trains her as the leading figure of his gang of robbers.
-She earned mixed review for her performance in the film as several connoisseurs adjudged her too buxom to fit in the character and criticised her stating that she lacked the vim and vigour of Prafulla.
+Indian columnist Rinki Bhattacharya appreciated her performance.
 The film was a major success at box office.